KikiBerg/Kikicodes/README.md

 * Jubril Akolade - My Code Institute Mentor.

+* The Tutor support from Code Institute for assisting and explaining.

 * The Code Institute Slack channel Peer Code Review - Thank you to everyone who took the time to review my project and look over the code.

-* The Tutor support from Code Institute for assisting and explaining.
+* My fellow co-student Efi (https://github.com/EfthymiaKakoulidou) for giving me feedback and reviewing my project.